 iPad Pro 2019 price, release date, features and the biggest leaks

-So when are we likely to see Apple’s next premium tablet, what will it look like, and what features can we expect?
+So when are we likely to see Apple’s next premium tablet, what could it look like, and what features can we expect?
 Given the current model is still quite fresh, there isn’t all that much information out there about the next iPad Pro, but here’s what we think we know so far.

 iPad Pro 2019 release date – When is it out?

 - iPad Pro 12.9 − September 2015